godotengine/godot-docs/getting_started/step_by_step/scripting_languages.rst

 -----------------------------

-Godot offers **five gameplay programming languages**: GDScript, C#, VisualScript, and C++ and C via its GDNative technology.
+Godot offers **five gameplay programming languages**: GDScript, C#, VisualScript, C++ and C via its GDNative technology.
 There are more :ref:`community-supported languages <doc_what_is_gdnative_third_party_bindings>`, but these are the official ones.